MicrosoftDocs/power-platform/power-platform/admin/configure-relevance-search-organization.md

 When you've reached the indexed field limit, you'll see a warning message.
 If you want to add more fields to the index, you'll have to free up space, either by removing some of the fields that are already in the index or removing entire tables from Dataverse search scope.

 By default, the following system tables are indexed for Dataverse search.
 However, custom tables aren't included.
 You must add them to Dataverse search for them to be searchable.
+The numbers in parenthesis below indicate the total number of columns included in the index for that table.

 | Tables enabled for Dataverse search<br /> without Dynamics 365 apps enabled | Tables enabled for Dataverse search<br /> with Dynamics 365 apps enabled |
 |-------------------------|-------------------------|